 - Price (usd): 249

-This incredibly compact tent still reaches a height of 106 centimeters, which is just enough to sit up and greet the day from inside your tent.
+This incredibly compact tent still reaches a height of 106 centimetres, which is just enough to sit up and greet the day from inside your tent.

 The interior isn’t luxurious, and the single wall is prone to condensation, but trekkers looking for the lightest possible structures designed to fit bike panniers easily will wake up happy in the flash air.

-Oh, and male sure you have a good bike packing bike to go with that tent…
+Oh, and make sure you have a good bike packing bike to go with that tent…

 - The Interior tent body stays dry even if you set it up in the rain